 Redesign of a composition and publishing tool for writers, publications, organizations that want to easily create high-quality interactive and multimedia web stories.

-The original version had many powerful features, but the IA and interface was not organized around meaningful workflows, and there was friction navigating across different parts of a project, making it hard to performing simple actions.
+The original version had many powerful features, but the IA and interface was not organized around meaningful workflows, and there was friction navigating across different parts of a project, making it hard to perform simple actions.
 The redesign aimed to give the user a more focused experience around meaningful tasks at hand.
 It also offered more componentized layout features for a more flexible and enjoyable story-building experience.
 As head of design, I did the UX, UI, and visual design.
 I worked most closely with Thomas Rhiel, front-end developer and head of reader experience, on the modular components, and with Jeff Sisson, senior developer, on just about everything.

 Visit Atavist